wks-sumo-logic/repository-list/readme.md

 General Project Listing
 =======================

-This is designed to be a launching point for different work I have done in security, devops, specific programming languages, and thoughts on systems.
+Welcome to my github account for SumoLogic!

+This repository contains links to a list of projects that I work on in areas of DevOps, Security, Data Analytics, as well as Automation and Testing.

 List of Projects
 ================